Saigon Hi-Tech Park

-The Saigon Hi-Tech Park (Vietnamese: Khu Công nghệ cao Thành phố Hồ Chí Minh; abbr.: SHTP) is a park for high technology enterprises located 15 km from downtown Ho Chi Minh City, opposite to Thu Duc University Village, along the Hà Nội Highway and on the Line 1 of the HCMC Metro with the High Tech Park station.
+The Saigon Hi-Tech Park (Vietnamese: Khu Công nghệ cao Thành phố Hồ Chí Minh; abbr.: SHTP) is a park for high technology enterprises located in Tăng Nhơn Phú, 15 km from the east of downtown Ho Chi Minh City, opposite to Thu Duc University Village, along the Hà Nội Highway and on the Line 1 of the Ho Chi Minh City Metro with the High Tech Park station.
 The park covers an area of 326 ha (95% utilised) and is currently being expanded to 913 ha.
 High-tech investors are given preferential treatments here with land leases and taxation, as well as support for customs services.

+On 13 June 2026, the Prime Minister approved the expansion of Saigon Hi-Tech Park (SHTP) through Decision No. 1061/QĐ-TTg, providing the legal framework for developing the new 195 ha expansion area in Long Phước, Ho Chi Minh City as the Science and Technology Park and attracting investment.

+Businesses

 Several high-tech companies chose SHTP, notably: